Tags

 • Any hash is true.

-• Any non-existent/null value (as a missing part of a hash) is false.
+• Any non-existent/null value (like a missing part of a hash) is false.

 {% if user %}